gretchenthompson/capstone-project/README.txt

 - WAVE(web accessibility evaluation tool powered by WebAIM) shows no errors

 ## JS features
-- Toggle function to show/hide content
+- Toggle function to show/hide definition of a defining moment
 - Recursive function to rotate thru multiple client reviews

 Verified functionality in Chrome, Firefox and Edge.